All Episodes

 They're still not sure which way to go.

-And it's all about the votes.
+And it's all about the vote.

-And here's my point.
+So here's my point.

-Then bye-bye Politicians, we don't need you anymore.
+We don't need you anymore.

-Okay, it's not about politics anymore.
+It's not about politics anymore.

 It's about the betterment of the country.

-And if you ever, any of them ever think for one more second that the American people are stupid, look around.
+And if you ever, any of them, ever think for one more second that the American people are stupid, look around.

 Yeah.